reactive-graph/reactive-graph/docs/cli/reference/reactive-graph-client.md

 * `get` — Prints a single component
 * `list-properties` — List the properties of a component
 * `list-extensions` — List the extensions of a component
+* `get-json-schema` — Prints the JSON Schema of a component
 * `create` — Creates a new component
 * `delete` — Deletes a component
 * `add-property` — Adds a property to a component